Care of an Aging Parent: Enhancing the Psychological Journey

 Understanding the situation and normalizing the responses of both you and your parent reduces anxiety and facilitates acceptance and functioning.

 Unlike the care of children which, despite its challenges, is linear and moves forward, care of an elderly parent is more like time travel.
 It involves being transported backwards and forwards between different points of time.

-Recognize Your Strengths and Limitations
+Your Strengths and Limitations

-If you can move beyond the guilt of not doing it exactly as your parent insists or not doing it “the right way”(whatever that is) you will be more open to creative solutions that may pull from family, friends, church, community and medical resources.
+If you can move beyond the guilt of not doing it exactly as your parent insists or not doing it “the right way”(whatever that is) you will be more open to creative solutions that may come from family, friends, church, community and medical resources.
 Ultimately, you will be better able to sustain connection, be less resentful and be more caring.

-Recognize Your Parent’s Strengths and Limitations
+Your Parent’s Strengths and Limitations

 Recognizing and understanding an elderly parent’s limitations while at the same time remaining open-minded about their strengths is key to enhancing caregiving.